siqb/CarND-Behavioral-Cloning-P3/README.md

-# **Behavioral Cloning**
+# ** Autonomous Vehicle Behavioral Cloning**

+[image7]: ./examples/parked_car.png "Autonomous Vehicle"

 ---
 **Behavioral Cloning Project**

-The goals / steps of this project are the following:
+The goals / steps of this project are to:

-* Use the simulator to collect data of good driving behavior
+* Use the simulator to collect data of good human driving behavior
-* Build, a convolution neural network in Keras that predicts steering angles from images
+* Build a convolution neural network in Keras that predicts steering angles from images
-* Train and validate the model with a training and validation set
+* Train and validate the neural network with a training and validation set
-* Test that the model successfully drives around track one without leaving the road
+* Test that the simulated vehicle successfully drives a lap around track one without leaving the road

 [//]: # (Image References)